Will Dismukes

 William Dismukes (born February 12, 1990) is an American politician from the state of Alabama.
-A Republican, he serves in the Alabama House of Representatives, representing the 88th district.
+A Republican, he served in the Alabama House of Representatives, representing the 88th district from 2018 to 2022.
+In 2023, Dismukes was convicted of theft.

 Early life

 Dismukes was born and raised in Prattville, Alabama.
 He has three sisters.
 His family moved to a farm near Millbrook, Alabama, when he was ten years old.
 Dismukes served as a page in the Alabama House of Representatives when he was 16 years old.

 Dismukes graduated from Autauga Academy, and enrolled at Enterprise State Community College.
 He also attended The University of Arkansas at Monticello before he transferred to the University of Montevallo in 2010.
 He also attended Faulkner University and played college baseball for the Faulkner Eagles.
 He was considered a prospect to play professional baseball, but suffered a massive stroke at the age of 22, during his senior year, which ended his chances of being selected in the Major League Baseball draft.
 After graduating from Faulkner in 2013, Dismukes pitched for DOOR Neptunus of Honkbal Hoofdklasse in 2014.

 Dismukes interned for Micky Hammon, the majority leader of the Alabama House, before graduating from college.